cysouw/diathesis/text/c09_adverbials.md

   Ich rede dazwischen.
 :::

-There are also various preverbials that are combinations of *vor-* with prepositions (e.g. *voran-, voraus-, vorbei-*) that need a more details investigation.
+There are also various preverbials that are combinations of *vor‑* with prepositions (e.g. *voran-, voraus-, vorbei-*) that need a more details investigation.

 ### Resultatives vs. depictives {#sec:adverbial-resultative-predicates}

 There is a wide variety of adjectives that can be used as ~~resultative~~ preverbials.
-Highly productive resultatives in German are *leer-, voll-, tot-* and *fest-* [according to @fuhrhop2012: 79-80], e.g. *vollniesen* 'to sneeze full' [@next a].
-However, many others are also attested, e.g. *still-* 'silent' in *stillschweigen* 'to silence something', *platt-* 'flat' in *plattwalzen* 'to flatten' or *schön-* 'beautiful' in *schönreden* 'to whitewash' [@next b].
+Highly productive resultatives in German are *leer-, voll-, tot‑* and *fest‑* [according to @fuhrhop2012: 79-80], e.g. *vollniesen* 'to sneeze full' [@next a].
+However, many others are also attested, e.g. *still‑* 'silent' in *stillschweigen* 'to silence something', *platt‑* 'flat' in *plattwalzen* 'to flatten' or *schön‑* 'beautiful' in *schönreden* 'to whitewash' [@next b].
 Additionally, datives from raised possessors are often possible [@next b], see [@sec:case-possessor-accusative-to-dative], including subsequent reflexive constructions [@next c].

 ::: ex
 a.
 Er niest das Taschentuch voll.